NxPKG/khulnasoft-docs/content/waf/security-analytics/index.md

 The main chart displays the following data for the selected time frame, according to the selected tab:

-* **HTTP requests**: Traffic mitigated by the Cloudflare security platform, served by Cloudflare, and served by the origin server, according to the following classification:
+* **HTTP requests**: Traffic mitigated by the Khulnasoft security platform, served by Khulnasoft, and served by the origin server, according to the following classification:

-    * **Mitigated by WAF**: Requests blocked or challenged by Cloudflare's application security products such as the WAF and HTTP DDoS protection.
+    * **Mitigated by WAF**: Requests blocked or challenged by Khulnasoft's application security products such as the WAF and HTTP DDoS protection.
 It does not include requests that had the following actions applied: _Log_, _Skip_, and _Allow_.
-    * **Served by Cloudflare**: Requests served by the Cloudflare global network such as cached content and redirects.
+    * **Served by Khulnasoft**: Requests served by the Khulnasoft global network such as cached content and redirects.
     * **Served by origin**: Requests served by your origin server.

 * **Attack analysis**: [WAF attack score](/waf/about/waf-attack-score/) analysis of incoming requests, classifying them as _Clean_, _Likely clean_, _Likely attack_, or _Attack_.